A Trupanion blog

 With summer officially here, pet owners are out enjoying everything the season has to offer with their furry friends.
-Whether you are hitting the lake or traveling with your dogs, toxic blue green algae poisoning in dogs is effecting dogs from coast to coast.
-Naturally, as a pet owner, your number one priority is the safety of your pets.
+Whether you’re hitting the lake or traveling with your dogs, toxic blue green algae poisoning in dogs is affecting dogs from coast to coast.
+Naturally, as a pet owner your number one priority is the safety of your pets.
 Read on to learn more about blue green algae poisoning in dogs and how to keep your dog safe this season.

 Blue green algae poisoning in dogs: what every pet owner should know